-- 1) Remove the seat cushion and wash separately. - 2) All other parts should be washed with a damp cloth and mild detergent. - 3) Dry with a towel after washing. - 4) Lubricate all movable parts with a thin oil: - a) Steering system - b) Screws for seating adjustment
+- 1) Remove seat cushion, knee pads and leg support and wash separately. - 2) All other parts should be washed with a damp cloth and mild detergent. - 3) Dry with a towel after wash. - 4) Lubricate all movable parts with a thin oil: - a) Steering system - b) Screws for seating adjustment